After the Plaster Foundation

 The Plaster Foundation was what artist, filmmaker, and luminary of the underground Jack Smith called the SoHo loft where he lived and performed.
 After his eviction in 1971, Smith injected frequent references to rent, “landlordism,” and even something known as “claptailism” into the titles and scripts of many subsequent works.
 Smith’s eviction took place as the twinned processes of deindustrialization and reinvestment into FIRE (finance, investment, real estate) started in earnest in New York, leading to outcomes visible and tangible in the city today.
 Although first, perhaps, a play on the grant-making organizations Smith both depended on and was vocally contemptuous of, “plaster foundation” is also a building metaphor, with failure built in.

-After the Plaster Foundation is organized by Larissa Harris, Curator, with Sophia Marisa Lucas, Assistant Curator, and Lindsey Berfond, Assistant Curator, Exhibitions & Public Programs.
+After the Plaster Foundation is organized by Larissa Harris, Curator, with Sophia Marisa Lucas, Assistant Curator, and Lindsey Berfond, Assistant Curator.

 Image: Ilana Harris-Babou, Fine Lines, 2019.
 Video stills.
 Courtesy the artist.

 After the Plaster Foundation is made possible by lead support from the Andy Warhol Foundation for the Visual Arts.
+Generous support is also provided by the Graham Foundation for Advanced Studies in the Fine Arts.
+Special thanks to Powerhouse Arts.
 Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the Lambent Foundation, the Andrew W. Mellon Foundation, and the Shelley and Donald Rubin Foundation.
 The official hotel sponsor of the Queens Museum is Boro New York.